perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 6 - Planning and Deploying Security for Network Communications.md

 | Identity spoofing                                                      | Use Kerberos, public key certificates or pre-shared key authentication to verify the identity of the computer                                                           |
 | Modification of data                                                   | Use cryptographic checksum that incorporates secret key to provide data integrity                                                                                       |

-### Proper Usage of IPSec
+- **Proper Usage of IPSec**
 	- Packet filtering e.g. using IPSec with routing and Remote Access service to permit or block inbound or outbound traffic
-- Securing host-to-host traffic on spe
+	- Securing host-to-host traffic on specific paths
+	- Securing traffic to servers
+	- Combining L2TP and IPSec for securing VPN scenarios
+	- Incorporating site-to-site or gateway-to-gateway tunnelling

+> - In a simple networks structure, a single IPSec policy can be designed that may contain multiple rules
+> - In a large environment, many different IPSec policies may be designed

+- **Factors that increase the number of policies required:**
+	- Computer Roles
+	- Se